Schönbrunn Palace is located in Hietzig, which is the 13th Municipal District of Vienna.

 - You can buy tickets online

-- Tickets machines to purchase tickets in advance, are found at the entrance hall
+- There are tickets machines to purchase tickets in advance at the entrance hall

 - You can choose the short or long tour